-Ordinarily, you would add any flavorings of choice and then distribute into smaller jars or swing top bottles.
+Ordinarily, you would add any flavorings of choice and then distribute them into smaller jars or swing-top bottles.
 But to make your booch boozy, you’ll need a second round of fermentation.

-Within a few minutes the yeast and sugar mixture will begin to foam, this means the yeast has re-awakened from it’s slumber and ready to eat up all the sugars to produce more alcohol.
+Within a few minutes, the yeast and sugar mixture will begin to foam, this means the yeast has re-awakened from its slumber and ready to eat up all the sugars to produce more alcohol.
 If the yeast does not foam, dump the sugar water into your compost and try again with another packet of yeast.
 Once you’re happy with your active yeast, add the mixture to your gallon of kombucha and sufficiently stir it in.
-Adding dry yeast directly into the fermenter without allowing it to rehydrate first will cause it to not achieve it’s foothold against the other active bacteria and yeast who already staked their claim in the environment.
+Adding dry yeast directly into the fermenter without allowing it to rehydrate first will cause it to not achieve its foothold against the other active bacteria and yeast that already staked their claim in the environment.

 Step 6: Wait for the magic

 This time instead of a cloth cover you’ll want to loosely close the lid over the top.
 The idea is to only allow positive pressure of CO2 to build and escape rather than the air entering the vessel.
 Allow an additional 7-14 fermentation days and store somewhere with relatively consistent temperature and low light while the ABV climbs.
 You’ll know it’s working when you see bubbles forming and rising to the surface!

 Step 7: Add flavors and bottle